-Sometimes you need to get away, but you don’t have the time or money.
-Don’t despair: A mental vacation can help reduce your stress.
-Visualizing a stress-free place and other relaxation techniques are quick and easy ways to help your whole body calm down and give you the booster you need to get on with your day.
+Sometimes you need to get away, but life obligations prevent it such commitments, jobs, time, and money.
+Visualizing a stress-free place and other relaxation techniques are quick and easy ways to help your whole body calm down and give you the booster you need to get on with your day while reducing stress.
+We found some of these to be invigorating and stimulated creativity – how about that for a 30-minute break?!

 - Relax your mind.
 Steal a few quiet moments to close your eyes and think of an image that relaxes you – such as the warm sun on your skin, a field filled with flowers or waves crashing on the beach.
 Remember a time when you felt peaceful and relaxed, and focus on releasing tension from your toes to your head.